NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description:

-0"a windsurfer some water a hill sand and some kayaks" 1"A windsurfer coming into a beach where kayaks await" 2"there is a man wind surfing in a lake"
+0 "a windsurfer some water a hill sand and some kayaks"

+1 "A windsurfer coming into a beach where kayaks await"

+2 "there is a man wind surfing in a lake"

-3"A man is holding a small sail near the canoes."
+3 "A man is holding a small sail near the canoes."

-4"A man riding a sail board on a large lake."
+4 "A man riding a sail board on a large lake."

 Neural Description: "A black and white photo of the beach"